The Great Debate: First televised presidential debate held at CBS Chicago 64 years ago this month

 WBBM radio operations were housed on the upper floors, while TV studios for WBBM-TV, CBS Channel 2, were housed on the ground floor.

-Four years after the building opened Studio 1 at Channel 2—the largest of four studios on the ground floor—would be the site where Nixon and Kennedy would meet for the first televised presidential debate.
+Four years after the building opened Studio 1 at Channel 2 — the largest of four studios on the ground floor —would be the site where Nixon and Kennedy would meet for the very first televised presidential debate.

 Frantic preparation got under way ahead of time.
 Producer Don Hewitt, who eight years later would go on to create "60 Minutes," served as the field commander for CBS at the Chicago studios.
 For several days, CBS executives and representatives of both candidates discussed debate rules, camera positions, lighting, and the style of chairs.